Bartow, Florida: Annual festivals and other events

-There are several annual events in the Bartow area which have a long tradition.
-Many of these are large events which draw people from other communities to the city such as the Cricket Club Halloween Parade and Carnival held each year since 1942 or the annual Fourth of July Celebration held at Mosaic Park.
+Several annual events in the Bartow area have a long tradition.
+Many are large events which draw people from other communities, such as the Cricket Club Halloween Parade and Carnival, held each year since 1942, or the annual Fourth of July celebration, held at Mosaic Park.
 The Bloomin' Arts Festival is an art show held in early March by the Bartow Art Guild.
 Every February brings the Annual L.B.
 Brown Festival at the L.B.
 Brown House on L.B.
 Brown Avenue (formally Second Avenue).

-Bartow's discarded natural Christmas trees are piled around a telephone pole for the annual New Year's Eve bonfire, a unique tradition spanning more than seven decades which has sometimes been covered by national media.
+Bartow's discarded natural Christmas trees are piled around a telephone pole for the annual New Year's Eve bonfire, a unique tradition spanning more than seven decades which has been covered by national media.

-The Polk County Arts Alliance based in Bartow is designated the official Art Agency by the county commission and is in charge of furthering the performing arts in the county.
+The Polk County Arts Alliance based in Bartow is designated the official art agency by the county commission and is in charge of furthering the performing arts in the county.
 The Bartow Performing Arts Series sponsors five performances every year.
-The Imperial Symphony Orchestra is an ensemble of ninety volunteer musicians throughout the county who perform a dozen or so events every year including a concert "under the stars".
-The city also has a volunteer band, the Bartow Adult Concert Band, which performs several shows a year.
+The Imperial Symphony Orchestra is an ensemble of ninety volunteer musicians throughout the county who perform a dozen or so events every year, including a concert under the stars.
+The city's volunteer band, the Bartow Adult Concert Band, performs several shows a year.
 On the third Friday of every month, Main Street is blocked off for Friday Fest at 6 p.m. for a night of live music and entertainment, informally known as "Tow Jam" by natives.